 How sensitive the climate is for greenhouse gases like CO2 remains one of the most important issues of our time.
-In most reports the IPCC claimed a doubling of CO2 will give 3°C of warming with an uncertainty range of 1.5°C to 4.5°C. In AR6, strongly influenced by one particular 2020 review paper, the best estimate for climate sensitivity remains 3°C but they narrowed the likely range considerably to 2.5°C to 4°C. This strongly suggests that lower values of climate sensitivity, which have also been published in the literature, are now rejected by the IPCC.
+In most reports the IPCC claimed a doubling of CO2 will give 3°C of warming with an uncertainty range of 1.5°C to 4.5°C. In AR6, based on one highly influential paper, the best estimate for climate sensitivity remains 3°C but they narrowed the likely range considerably to 2.5°C to 4°C. This strongly suggests that lower values of climate sensitivity, which have also been published in the literature, are now rejected by the IPCC.
 But is this justified?